 The key to managing a successful Pay Per Click (PPC) campaign requires mathematics, effort and intuition.
-Pay Per Click advertising is, by its very nature, transactional.
+Pay-per-click advertising is, by its very nature, transactional.
 This means that the bidding strategy for your website must be formed by recognizing and adjusting to economic realities.
 To prevent search advertising mistakes‚ you will need to define your objectives, understand the value of that objective, react to the behavior of your competitors and target the types of users you want to attract.

 Bringing Everything Together

 Once you have defined your objectives and your users – and you know the ways to defeat your competitors – it is time to bring everything together and put it to the test.
 This will require great focus and effort.
 Concentrate your efforts on watching your competitors, analyzing bid position trends, calculating your performance metrics and testing out your new advertising copy to see whether the SEO techniques you implemented are proving effective.
 If you couple math with effort and focus, it can be easy to create a superb online advertising campaign.